Updated Apr 11, 2026§ For Everyday Items

 Network Coverage: Find Hub Only vs Dual-Network Flexibility

 Moto Tag runs exclusively on Google’s Find Hub network, which Google’s Find My Device network announcement confirms is powered by over one billion Android devices worldwide.
-In our testing, it delivered solid recovery times: 8 minutes in a downtown area, 25 minutes in the suburbs, and roughly 2 hours in a rural setting.
+Recovery speed tracks network density: quick in busy downtown areas, slower in the suburbs, and unreliable in rural settings where few Android phones pass nearby.

 Google Find Hub network density and Chipolo Pop dual network coverage illustration